dergovic45/unit-testing/README.md

     - To be even more specific and target a single test `npx jest -t "Calculator should add two numbers"`
 - Additionally you can run tests in watch mode to see modifications in console as you change files
     - `npx jest --watch`
+- For checking code coverage simply execute the following, also a "coverage" folder will be created in the project root folder
+    - `npx jest --coverage`
 - If you are curious about the code itself you can explore it with an IDE
     - For example VSCode can be used → https://code.visualstudio.com/
     - After installing it you can open the project with File → Open Folder